nawab312/Jenkins/Projects/nodeJSApps/nodejs-app-1/README.md

     Running Tests – Executing unit tests with Jest to ensure the application behaves as expected.
     Build – This is a placeholder step in the Jenkins pipeline (useful if you need to build or package your app).
     Deployment – A placeholder stage where you would add your deployment logic to deploy the application to your desired environment.

+* Test Execution: The npm test command runs the Jest testing framework, which looks for any files that have the *.test.js or *.spec.js extension (e.g., test.js in your project).
+* Test Case: The test you’ve written in test/test.js contains an HTTP request to the Express server (GET /) to ensure that it returns the correct message "Hello, Jenkins!".
+* Supertest is used here to simulate making an HTTP request to your Express app without actually starting a server, avoiding issues like the port already being in use.
+* Jest's Role: Jest runs your unit tests and checks if everything is functioning correctly.
+If any test fails, the pipeline will fail at this stage.
+If all tests pass, Jenkins continues to the next stage.